edgarcosta/beantheory/README.md

+# BeanTheory
-# BeanTheory, a unified webpage for Number Theory seminars in the Boston area
+## a unified webpage for Number Theory seminars in the Boston area